Skip to main content

 Physician-Related Drivers of Inertia

 The primary driver is a gap between the pace of clinical research and the speed of its adoption into practice.
-The Endocrine Society, for instance, provides detailed guidelines for the management of male hypogonadism.
+The Endocrine Society, for instance, provides detailed clinical practice guidelines for the management of male hypogonadism.
 These guidelines specify the need for diagnosing based on both symptoms and “unequivocally low serum T concentrations,” ideally confirmed with repeat morning measurements.

 They also recommend aiming for mid-normal range testosterone levels during treatment.
 However, a physician not specializing in this area may exhibit inertia by: